 Visitors, especially families, are a vital part of the Sage Collegiate community.
 We welcome them as volunteers, observers, and partners in the education of our scholars.
-Parents who would like to visit should simply call at least one day in advance to coordinate and schedule a class-visit appointment, as unannounced visits can be disruptive to our educational program.
+We will not permit 'parent pop-ins' or unplanned visits to classrooms.
+Parents who would like to visit should simply call/email at least one day in advance to coordinate and schedule a class-visit appointment, as unannounced visits can be disruptive to our educational program.
 Upon arriving, all visitors must sign in at the front desk.
 Any visitor, including parents, who do not report to the office or who is found in the building without authorization, will be asked to leave immediately.
 Visitors must wear visitor badges to indicate that they have checked in at the main office.

 If a parent is visiting campus to observe in class, s/he should enter classes during a regular-scheduled transition period between classes, although they may leave at any time.
 Visitors may not talk to a child or a teacher during class, although they may contact the teacher after school to discuss what they observed.
+Parents who wish to observe in a classroom need to coordinate that observation time/day with the classroom teacher so as to avoid disrupting instruction.
+Occasionally, pop-in observations of student behavior are arranged.
+In those cases, teachers will provide a range of appropriate times for these pop-ins so they do not disrupt particular blocks within the instructional day.